orsonteodoro/oiledmachine-overlay/SUPPORT_MATRIX.md

 | pypy3_11             | Not supported                         |

 * Not supported due to [python-utils-r1.eclass](https://github.com/gentoo/gentoo/blob/master/eclass/python-utils-r1.eclass#L44)
-  EOL restrictions, but not EOL upstream.
-Forced bumped to Python 3.11 may introduce DoS vulnerabilities (e.g. crash) or incompatibilities.
+  EOL restrictions, but not [EOL upstream](https://devguide.python.org/versions/).
+  Forced bumps to Python 3.11 may introduce DoS vulnerabilities (e.g. crash) or incompatibilities.

 The LIBC support below reflects the upstream projects CI (Continuous Integration) images trend, but it may change if microarchitecture references